Rover Critical Minerals (CVE:ROVR) Stock Price Up 50% – What’s Next?

-Rover Critical Minerals Corp.
-(CVE:ROVR – Get Free Report) shares shot up 50% on Monday .
+Shares of Rover Critical Minerals Corp.
+(CVE:ROVR – Get Free Report) were up 50% during mid-day trading on Monday .
 The stock traded as high as C$0.02 and last traded at C$0.02.
-716,000 shares traded hands during trading, an increase of 236% from the average session volume of 213,045 shares.
+Approximately 716,000 shares changed hands during mid-day trading, an increase of 236% from the average daily volume of 213,045 shares.
 The stock had previously closed at C$0.01.

 Rover Critical Minerals Corp., a junior mining company, engages in the acquisition, exploitation, exploration, evaluation, and development of mineral properties in North America.
 It primarily explores for lithium, gold, silver, and copper deposits.
 The company holds 100% interests in the Cabin Gold project, a gold-in-iron formation property covering an area of approximately 1,503 hectares located in the Northwest Territories; and Slemon Gold and Camp Gold projects located near northwest of Yellowknife.